 Who doesn't love whipped cream?
 It's delicious on cheesecake, pie, coffee drinks, and just about everything.
 Whipped cream is made by whipping heavy whipping cream until it is fluffy and stiff peaks form.
 (When whipping you want to make sure not to over whip, however, because you will end up with butter.)

-Generally, whipped cream contains a high butter fat content, and is cream in its liquid form that has been mixed or whipped until it takes on a lighter and fluffier appearance.
+Generally, whipped cream contains a high butterfat content and is in its liquid form.
+The cream has been mixed or whipped until it has a lighter and fluffier appearance.
 Whipped cream is often sweetened with a small amount of sugar (usually granulated) and sometimes vanilla extract.
 While a Chantilly recipe has a greater quantity of sugar and often confectioners' sugar versus granulated.
 Generally speaking, Chantilly is twice as sweet.

 How to make Chantilly Cream

 - ½ teaspoon pure vanilla extract

 - In a cold and clean mixing bowl, beat heavy whipping cream until soft peaks form.